Cardiac Alert® Program at Swedish Medical Center

 Cardiac Alert® requires sophisticated equipment and expertise from paramedics; streamlined processes and advanced preparation from Emergency Department staff; and commitment and quick response from cardiologists and Cardiac Catheterization Lab staff to conduct catheterization lab procedures at any time of day or night.

 Door-to-Open Vessel/Balloon Time for STEMI Patients Far Below National Average: The goal with the Cardiac Alert® system is to open the blood vessel in a patient with a "true" heart attack (myocardial infarction) within 90 minutes of his/her arrival in the Emergency Department to give the patient the best chance of immediate and long-term survival.
-Due to the Swedish Cardiac Alert® team's ongoing improvement evaluation of the system, they have been able to reduce the door-to-open-vessel time for STEMI patients to 50.45 minutes on average; regardless of what time of day the patient arrived.
 And in some cases, patients have gone straight to the Cardiac Catheterization Lab and had their blocked vessel opened in as little as 11 minutes."Door to Open Vessel/Balloon Time for STEMI Patients," as it is commonly known, represents a change in philosophy nationwide within the medical industry.
 Previously, heart attack patients would be treated with clot busting drugs until a catheterization procedure could be scheduled.
 However, medical studies in the late 1990s confirmed that patients treated immediately by a cath procedure experienced fewer complications, had less heart damage and were less likely to suffer a related stroke.

 The Importance of Coordinated Care